kayalex/Calculator/README.md

 # Calculator
-Simple calculator with basic functionality(Still adding features as time goes on)
+Simple calculator with basic functionality built with vanilla javascript.
+(Still adding features as time goes on)